DFHack/dfhack/Lua API.rst

 * ``function onUnload() ... end``

   Called when the save containing the script is unloaded.
 This function should clean up any global hooks installed by the script.
+Note that when this is called, the world is already completely unloaded.

 Within the init script, the path to the save directory is available as ``SAVE_PATH``.